Ferdous Wahid

 Ferdous Wahid is a retired Bangladeshi pop singer and film director.
 He made his directorial debut with the Bangladeshi film Kusumpurer Golpo (The Story of Kusumpur).

 Career

 Wahid started his career in the 1970s.
-His son Habib Wahid became a pop singer of the country too.
 Some of his hit songs while starting his career were composed by Anis Z. Chowdhury, Lucky Akhand and Alam Khan.

 Wahid retired from music industry in 2020.

-His brother, Captain Mustafa Jaglul Wahid, was married to Anju Kapoor - the sister of Indian film producer Dhiraj Vinod Kapoor.
+His brother, Captain Mustafa Jaglul Wahid, was married to Anju Kapur.

+Personal life

+Ferdous Wahid married Roksana Wahid in 1977.
+After seeing her at an event, he proposed to her.
+They have a son, Habib Wahid (born October 15, 1979).
+Habib Wahid is also a pop singer too.
+Farzana Wahid Shayan is his niece.